 Although it may be argued that the "economic interest in a security" test may be subsumed within the "economic exposure" test, we believe there are advantages to retaining this test as a separate test.
 The economic interest test references the means by which an insider may alter his or her economic exposure to the reporting issuer.
 We believe that, in some cases, this test may be easier to understand, and consequently easier to apply, than the economic exposure test, since this test references the direct economic consequences of a monetization transaction.
 Accordingly, if an insider enters into an arrangement which has the effect, for example, of divesting the insider of the risk that certain securities owned by the insider may fall in value, and none of the exemptions in the Instrument otherwise applies, s.
-2.1(a)(ii) makes it clear that there is a reporting obligation.
+2.1(a)(i) makes it clear that there is a reporting obligation.
 It is not necessary to then consider the issue of whether this arrangement has the effect of altering the insider's economic exposure.

 An additional reason for retaining the economic interest test is that this test generally approximates the approach taken by the U.S. insider reporting requirements.
 Under the U.S. insider reporting requirements, insiders are generally required to report any transaction resulting in a change in "beneficial ownership" of equity securities of the issuer.
 For reporting purposes, a person is deemed to be the "beneficial owner" of securities if the person has a "pecuniary interest" in the securities.
 The term "pecuniary interest" in any class of equity securities is defined to mean "the opportunity, directly or indirectly, to profit or share in any profit derived from a transaction in the subject securities".
 See generally SEC Rule 16a-1(a)(2).
-One of the objectives underlying the adoption of the instrument is to introduce greater consistency in the reporting requirements under U.S. securities law and Canadian securities laws in relation to monetization arrangements.
-Consequently, the reference to an "economic, financial or pecuniary reward, benefit or return" in the definition of "economic interest" in the Instrument is intended to clarify that monetization transactions which are reportable under U.S. insider reporting requirements will also generally be covered by Canadian insider reporting law requirements, unless covered by one of the exemptions.
+One of the objectives underlying the adoption of the Instrument is to introduce greater consistency in the reporting requirements under U.S. securities law and Canadian securities laws in relation to monetization arrangements.
+Consequently, the reference to an "economic interest in a security" in the Instrument is intended to parallel the "pecuniary interest" test in the U.S., and to clarify that monetization transactions which are reportable under U.S. insider reporting requirements will also generally be covered by Canadian insider reporting law requirements, unless covered by one of the exemptions.